taufik-nurrohman/arch/README.md

  - `lxappearance`, `obconf`, → A utility tools to change the desktop theme and icons.
  - `obs-studio` → The video streamer.
  - `onboard` → The on screen keyboard.
+ - `qutebrowser` → WebKit-based web browser that is smaller than `chromium` from the file size, should be enough to test CSS and JavaScript features compared to Gecko-based web browser which is available via `firefox-development-edition`.
  - `thunar-archive-plugin` → To add archiving tasks in the context menu.
  - `vlc` → The video player.
  - `xarchiver` → Archiving and compression tools (also, don&rsquo;t forget to install `gzip`, `p2zip`, `rar`, `unrar`, `unzip`, and `zip`).